By Diane Burroughs

 Your bird also requires several different types of minerals in order to live a long healthy life.
 These minerals include calcium, copper, iodine, iron, magnesium, phosphorus, potassium, selenium, and zinc.

 More birds die every day from calcium deficiency than virtually any other nutritional issue.
 Calcium provides the structure for a bird’s bones and beak, as well as for connective tissue and the structure of their feathers.
 Because parrot’s bones are denser than most other bird species, they require substantially more absorbable calcium.
 Calcium requires Vitamin D3 and Magnesium to be properly synthesized.
 Not only is calcium critical for essential body structures, it also plays a critical role in mood stabilization.
-Too much or too little calcium may cause a parrot to experience high levels of anxiety, a know cause for parrot feather plucking.
+Too much or too little calcium may cause a parrot to experience high levels of anxiety, a known cause for parrot feather plucking.

 It’s important to understand the difference between “absorbable” and “non-absorbable”calcium in your bird’s diet.
 It’s true that dark leafy greens such as spinach, kale and turnip greens carry a nice calcium load that may seem perfect for providing your bird with its daily dose of this critical nutrient.
 Unfortunately, many vegetation-based forms of calcium also have oxalic acid and other such oxalates in them.
 This is a major problem because oxalates bind calcium, preventing it from being used by the bird’s body.